Weddings in ancient Rome: Sex crines

 In his description, Festus leaves the proper origins of the sex crines ambiguous: he does not clearly indicate whether the vestal virgins coopted the style from brides or vice versa.
 Another passage from Festus appears to support the idea that the brides copied the style from vestals: Festus mentions that brides adopted a veil called the flammeum due to its usage by the Flaminica Dialis, the high-priestess of Jupiter and the wife of the Flamen Dialis.
 The similar nature of both these scenarios indicates that, just as bride's may have coopted the flammeum from a religious order, they may have coopted the sex crines.
 Mary Beard, an English classicist, argued that both vestal virgins and brides embodied a liminal state between youthful virginity and adulthood as a Roman matron; Beard proposed that vestal virgins copied bridal attire due to these shared connotations.
-American classicist Edward Ross expresses that the sex crines may have merely exemplified the bride possessed the ideal state of virginity and purity which was also demanded of Vestal Virgins.
-Ross cites a passage from Festus which proclaims not just that brides adorned themselves with the sex crines due, but also that others adopted it from the Vestal Virgins because the chastity of the Vestals "was promised to their men...[sic] by others."
+American classicist Edward Ross expresses that the sex crines may have merely showed that the bride possessed the ideal state of virginity and purity also demanded of Vestal Virgins.
+Ross cites a passage from Festus which proclaims that other women, along with brides, adopted the sex crines from the Vestal Virgins.
+The reason given was that the chastity of the Vestals "was promised to their men...[sic] by others."
 To reinforce the connection between the bridal hairstyle and the vestal virgins, the number of locks likely present in the hair exactly corresponds to the number of vestal virgins during reliably recorded parts of Roman history: 6.
 Although, the 1st CE historian Plutarch records that the number of vestal virgins changed from 2 to 4 to 6 during the regnal period.

 The German classical philologist August Rossbach argued that the sex crines were a typical component of the attire of a Roman matron, and that brides wore the headgear merely because it marked their transition into marriage and matronhood.
 Rossbach cited the section of Miles Gloriosus by Plautus, in which the author describes a woman dressed to look like a married woman wearing a hairstyle with fillets modeled after those worn by matrons.
 The fillets mentioned by Plautus, called "vittae," are not definitively supported by any other evidence to be a component of the bridal hairstyle in ancient Rome.
 Furthermore, it is unlikely that the crines mentioned by Plautus are the same cosmetic as the sex crines described by Festus.
-The 1st-century BCE Roman poet Horace utilizes the same word, "crinis," completely unrelated to Roman brides when he describes the hairstyle of the mythical figure of the Trojan War, Paris.
+The 1st-century BCE Roman poet Horace uses the same word, "crinis," completely unrelated to Roman brides when he describes the hairstyle of the mythical figure of the Trojan War, Paris.